 The more stringent the ethical obligation, the stronger the justification required to deviate from it in any specific instance.
-Obligations indicated by must can be reversed or violated only in very rare circumstances, for example, when two or more core ethical values conflict in such a way that it is not possible for the physician to uphold both or all and the physician is forced to decide which value will prevail.
-Guidance introduced by should sets a general expectation for physician conduct, but permits greater latitude for discerning alternative ways to meet the expectation.
+Obligations indicated by must can be reversed or violated only in very rare circumstances.
+An example could include, when two or more core ethical values conflict in such a way that it is not possible for the physician to uphold both or all and the physician must decide which value will prevail.
+Guidance introduced by should sets a general expectation for conduct, but permits more latitude for discerning alternative ways to meet the expectation.
 Obligations indicated by may call on the physician to confirm that qualifying conditions are met sufficiently to warrant taking the action addressed in guidance.